Top tips to stay cool while you sleep

 Cool down in bed

 - Lower your duvet tog - scooms recommend a tog rating of 7.5 or lower.
-A 4.5 tog duvet is ideal for the summer months.
+A 2.5 tog duvet or 4.5 tog duvet is ideal for the summer months.

 - Go natural - Naturally breathable duvet fillings like goose down, offer up to four times better air circulation than synthetic duvet fillings.
 Cotton is temperature regulating and sweat wicking so your duvet casing and bed linen - duvet cover, sheets and pillowcases - should be 100% cotton rather than synthetic.